 Artificial Neural Networks – As the name suggest “Neural Network”, they are inspired by the human brain system.
-As ANNs were originally designed and inspired with biological neurons thus some time they are called as brain model for computers.
+As ANNs were originally designed and inspired with biological neurons thus sometimes they are called as a brain model for computers.
 They process information in form audio, video, images, texts and numbers.
 Neurons i.e. perceptrons (as known in early days) were staged as a decision function in those times.
 ANNs are designed to take several binary inputs to give a binary output.
 Professor Frank Rosenblatt was the first one to use neural networks.

 Artificial Neural Networks (ANN) – Some background

 As per Dr Robert Hecht-Nielsen, the inventor of one of the first neuron computer, ANN is “A computing system made up of a number of simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”